zhiningh/zhiningh.github.io/docs/README.md

 - Gained SDLC experience by collaborating with diverse teams to craft an MVP, converting business logic into robust code, and participating in AB testing.
 - Spearheaded the end-to-end development and testing of a critical feature demanding high responsiveness and real-time state tracking for :robot: training.
-- Developed reliable client applications and high-performance RESTful APIs and services using OpenAI and the Spring Boot framework.
+- Developed reliable client applications and high-performance RESTful APIs and services using OpenAPI and the Spring Boot framework.
 - Enhanced application stability by designing an on-the-fly JSON validation service, ensuring the prevention of application failures due to invalid client-side data.
 - Authored modular, interactive, and async React TypeScript components following the Intuit Design System guidelines and actively integrating user feedback to refine the UX.